djl/vvv/README.markdown

 instead you can set the `$VVV_SYMLINK_TEMPLATE` environment variable.

-As templates are just shell scripts, you can do pretty much anything you like inside them - activate a virtualenv, set $PATH, install a package, etc.
+As templates are just shell scripts, you can do pretty much anything you like inside them - activate a virtualenv, set the $PATH, install a package, etc.

 See the `examples` directory for some basic ideas.